 |Passing score:||80 percent|

 |Allotted time to complete test:||No limit|

 |Wait time before retest:||No (2 attempts per day)|

 How Many Questions are on the FREE Utah Practice Tests?

 Each practice test has 25 questions with answers found in the Utah Driver License Handbook.
-After every question, you get instant feedback, so you’ll know if your answer is correct or not.
-If you miss a question, there is also a brief explanation when you miss a question.
+After every question, you will get instant feedback, so you’ll know if your answer is correct or not.
+If you miss a question, there is also a brief explanation to help you understand the correct answer.